VT-COMM-Evia/techwriting-handbook/README.md

 # Technical Writing (Virtual Classroom) Instructor Handbook
+## This repository is no longer maintained and just shared as public because we are nice people

 Handbook for instructors (with oddly-shaped hands) of ENGL 3764: *Technical Writing* at Virginia Tech.